 - Play: Available Cards; Building Rules; Priorities and Compulsory Moves; Notes

 - Other Russian Bank web sites

 Russian Bank is a competitive patience game for two players.
-It is played in Britain and North America, and is also popular in France, where it is known as Crapette.
-It is also sometimes known as Stop or Touch, because when a player makes an illegal move, or in some versions even touches a card that cannot legally be moved, the player's opponent can stop the play and take over.
+It is over 100 years old: for example it is described under the name Zank-Patience in the German Illustrirtes Buch der Patiencen, Breslau 1884/85.
+It is played in Britain and North America, and is also popular in France, where it is called Crapette.
+In Germany it is also known as Streitpatience or Schikanös–Patience.
+In North America it is sometimes known as Stop or Touch, because when a player makes an illegal move, or in some versions even touches a card that cannot legally be moved, the player's opponent can stop the play and take over.

 There are two players and two standard 52-card packs are needed, one for each player.
 It is convenient to use packs with different backs, because they become mixed during the play and need to be separated when the play ends, ready for the next game.